Your Heart Is Aging Faster Than You Think—Here's What Nobody Tells You

 Feb 14

-The Art of Mindful Eating: A Guide to Better Nutrition
+The Science of Mindful Eating: A Clinically-Backed Guide to Transforming Your Relationship With Food

 Stop counting calories and start listening to your body.
-Learn how mindful eating can transform your relationship with food.
+Learn how mindful eating, backed by clinical research, can reduce binge eating, lower BMI, and permanently change your relationship with food.

 Dec 30